Why Casillas' ‘I'm gay' tweet was no laughing matter

 Does it really matter?

-The answer is 'yes' - but to understand that, you'd have to understand what it's like to be an LGBTQ+ person in football, and in society.
+The answer is yes - but to understand that, you'd have to understand what it's like to be an LGBTQ+ person in football, and in society.

-You'd have to have listened to the stories of Jake Daniels and Zander Murray, talking about the weight they felt as teenagers in the game when they felt like they had to hide their sexuality to get on in the game.
+You'd have to have listened to the stories of Jake Daniels and Zander Murray, talking about the weight they felt as teenagers in the game when they believed they had to hide their sexuality to get on in the game.

 You'd have to be aware of Lloyd Wilson and Josh Cavallo, and the bravery it took both men to open up about their authentic selves in a sport where gay and bisexual men have historically been marginalised.